-The Library and Information Technology Services department, with the oversight of the College’s Executive Council, determines the campus network and technology security and acceptable use policy in accordance with the security and preservation needs of the Emory & Henry College, best practices in the IT industry, and in compliance with federal, state, and local legal requirements.
+The Information Technology Services department with the oversight of the College’s Executive Council, determines the campus network and technology security and acceptable use policy in accordance with the security and preservation needs of the Emory & Henry College, best practices in the IT industry, and in compliance with federal, state, and local legal requirements.
 All students, faculty, staff, and others affiliated with Emory & Henry College receiving a network access account must adhere to the following policies and guidelines.
 Employment or enrollment at Emory & Henry College signifies agreement to abide by all rules, regulations and policies of the College.
 Please note that all policies are subject to change.
 Notification of changes will be posted.
 This document will be reviewed and published regularly on the College website and in various official College publications such as the Student Handbook, Faculty Handbook and the Staff Handbook.
 All network users must adhere to the most current published revision.

 FERPA Policy for Faculty at Emory & Henry College